 Another important role of the Speaker involves the internal administration of the House of Assembly – overseeing the day-to-day operations of the various divisions and offices.
 The Speaker acts as the Chair of the House of Assembly Management Commission, a committee on which both Government and Opposition parties are represented.

 The Speaker is responsible for representing the House of Assembly on all ceremonial and formal occasions, including dealings with the Crown and with other parliaments and Legislative Assemblies.

 - Member of the House of Assembly

 The Speaker remains impartial and must avoid taking public positions on politically controversial matters.
 While no longer a member of a caucus, he/she continues to represent a district within the province, serving as an MHA.

 Speaker of the 47th General Assembly

-The current acting Speaker of the House of Assembly is the Hon.
+The current Speaker of the House of Assembly is the Hon.
 Wade Verge.
 He became acting Speaker on September 5, 2014.